Battle of Sceaux

-The Battle of Sceaux was a battle in the Franco-Prussian War, which took place on October 13, 1870.
+The Battle of Sceaux took place during the Franco-Prussian War on October 13, 1870.
 In this battle, the German army under the command of General Jakob von Hartmann repelled the French army 's siege when Paris was under German siege, causing the French army heavy losses.
 Several other French breakthroughs in late 1870 were also broken by the Germans.